carpentries-incubator/gap-lesson/_episodes/02-some-objects.md

 ~~~
 {: .output}

+You already know about lists.
-The next type of composite objects are **records**.
+ANother type of composite objects are **records**.
 While a list contains subobjects indexed
 by their positions in the list, a record contains subobjects, called _record
 components_, which are indexed by their names.
 Elements of a record are accessed with `.`